RIO GRANDE NATIONAL FOREST MANAGEMENT PLAN

 All National Forests have a Land Management Plan (LMP).
 These plans are prepared in accordance with several laws and regulations, of which the National Environmental Policy Act (NEPA) and the National Forest Management Act (NFMA) are the most significant.
 NEPA is the law that ensures public engagement in the public lands management process by legislating a public comment period.
 Efforts are currently underway to rewrite NEPA; this revision will not only make it more difficult for public engagement, but also will give the Forest Service broader discretion on whether or not to apply NEPA.
 In other words, the forest planning process could become exempt from NEPA engagement.
 We see NEPA as the public nexus for public lands planning and project work.
 We advocate to keep NEPA intact.

 LMPs outline the goals and objectives of the forest as well as determine desired future conditions.
 They inventory forest resources such as timber, soils, watersheds, habitats, wilderness, as well as historic and cultural resources.
 It directs activities such as motorized and non-motorized use, roads, trails, fire management, grazing, recreation, etc. The Rio Grande National Forest is the first Forest in Region 2 to be revising the Forest Plan using the 2012 Forest Planning Rules.
 (Download PDF here)

-The LMP that is currently in use for the Rio Grande National Forest (RGNF) was written in 1996.
-The Forest Service has been revising this plan since 2014 with a plan for completion in 2020.
-The process for revision, all research and baseline data, comments from the public, comments from conservation organizations, maps, and the response of the Forest Service can be found on the Forest Service website.
+The final Land Management Plan that is currently in use for the Rio Grande National Forest (RGNF), was completed in 2020.
+Since 2014, the process for revision, all research and baseline data, comments from the public, comments from conservation organizations, maps, and the response of the Forest Service can be found on the Forest Service Website.
 There is some fascinating stuff in there!